zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_tools_yq_eval.md

 # Note that editing an empty file does not work.
 zarf tools yq e -n '.a.b.c = "cat"'

-# Update a file inplace
+# Update a file in place
 zarf tools yq e '.a.b = "cool"' -i file.yaml

 ```